edgedb/edgedb/docs/guides/deployment/gcp.rst

 Google Cloud
 ============

-:edb-alt-title: Deploying EdgeDB to Google Cloud
+:edb-alt-title: Deploying Gel to Google Cloud

 In this guide we show how to deploy EdgeDB on GCP using Cloud SQL and Kubernetes.